Glendale DUI Attorney

 What Is a DUI Charge in California?

 The term “DUI” is an acronym for the phrase “driving under the influence.”
 In California, driving under the influence can be defined and charged in a few ways.
-When dealing with alcohol, the most common form of a DUI that you will see is one given to a defendant that had a blood alcohol content (BAC) of 0.08% or more.
+When dealing with alcohol, the most common form of a DUI that you will see is one given to a defendant who had a blood alcohol content (BAC) of 0.08% or more.
 At this level, a person’s reaction time, judgment, and overall ability to operate a vehicle are said to be too impaired for them to be able to drive safely.
 If a driver’s BAC is over 0.08%, they can be arrested immediately for driving under the influence.

 A DUI could also mean that the driver was impaired by a substance other than alcohol while driving too.
-In this case, the substance impaired the driver enough to where it negatively affected how they were operating their vehicle.
+In this case, the substance impaired the driver enough that it negatively affected how they were operating their vehicle.
 For a DUI of this definition, a driver can be charged if they are under the influence of drugs or alcohol, even if they were below the legal BAC limit of 0.08%, because they were driving unsafely.

 Why Do I Need a DUI Defense Attorney?

 While many people might try to navigate these legal proceedings alone, going through something like a DUI trial without an experienced attorney can be difficult.
 Between organizing a defense, gathering evidence, filling out paperwork, and defending your case in court, having a DUI lawyer you can trust is vital so you can get through it all.
 DUIs are serious offenses that can negatively affect your criminal record and your life.
 From possibly losing your job to getting your license revoked, you want to make sure that you have a strong defense to fight the potential charges you’re facing.
-By working with a criminal defense attorney that knows the ins and outs of the legal system, they can help build a defense that’s unique to you and your situation and fight for your best outcome.
+By working with a criminal defense attorney who knows the ins and outs of the legal system, they can help build a defense that’s unique to you and your situation and fight for your best outcome.

 How DUI Charges Are Prosecuted

-When the prosecution is looking at a DUI case, one of the biggest aspects they pay attention to is whether anyone was hurt due to the defendant’s actions.
+• Injuries: When the prosecution is looking at a DUI case, one of the biggest aspects they pay attention to is whether anyone was hurt due to the defendant’s actions.
 If someone was injured or killed, the prosecution also must consider that on top of the driving under the influence charges.
-If there were injuries, the number of people involved and the severity of their injuries will play a role as well.
+If there were injuries, the number of people involved and the severity of their injuries would play a role as well.

 Possible Penalties for Drunk Driving in California